Using Rapid-Cycle Techniques to Spur and Test Innovation: The Early Learning Lab

 - Synthesizing knowledge, providing tools, and building a national collaborative for engagement and learning

 Mathematica is providing input and support to the lab, developing logic models, and assisting with testing and learning design for the lab’s work with three diverse California communities.
 These grantees are part of the Packard Foundation’s Starting Smart and Strong initiative and are already engaged in early childhood innovation and reform.
 The teams are developing experiments to evaluate implementation, using data to monitor their success, and engaging in rapid-cycle problem solving to extend the reach and scale of successful innovations.
-Read more about the Early Learning Lab (PPT) and view videos from the Next Generation Testing and Learning Summit.
+Read more about the Early Learning Lab (PPT), view videos from the Next Generation Testing and Learning Summit, and see the poster presented at the Carnegie Foundation Summit on Improvement in Education.